Fox Professing

 Good question.
 There aren't a lot of good answers.

-Some departments do have significant numbers of psychologists interested in critical issues, though they don't always call themselves "critical psychologists."
+Some departments do have significant numbers of psychologists interested in critical issues, though they don't always call themselves critical psychologists.
 Look through faculty lists, look at the courses they teach, email them, email their students.
 Find out if professors are involved in off-campus justice organizations.
 Grad school takes forever.
 Do some research before you commit!

 up to top